Most speakers have an impedance of either 4, 8 or 16 ohms (Ω).

 wired together in a cabinet.

-are wired and may differ from the
+are wired together and may differ from the

-impedance of the speakers.
+impedance of the individual speakers.

 Wiring diagrams